Other space actors

 France has long had a space programme and military satellites but has only recently developed offensive and defensive space capabilities.
 France’s first space defence strategy (2019) illustrates this development.

-The UK Space Command is the Armed forces’ Space Operations Command, based in RAF High Wycombe.
-It employs personnel from the Navy, and from the Land and Air Forces.
+The UK Space Command (UKSC) is part of the Air Force and is based in RAF High Wycombe.
+It employs personnel from the Navy, the Army, and the Air Force.
 Space Command collects, analyses and evaluates space data to support British and Allied forces.
 The operations centre monitors the safety of its own satellites and orbital events, including possible satellite collisions and the return of objects to the atmosphere.

 Through its programmes, the UK Space Agency supports investments in the space sector, the implementation of space missions and capabilities, and the defence of space.
 For example, the LaunchUK programme is a British satellite launch programme that helps to increase Britain’s market for small satellites and low trajectories.